Tribal Business and the Native SBA 8(a) Program

 Differences Between Native-Owned and Tribal-Owned Businesses for SBA 8(a)

-There is one nuanced difference between a Tribal Government and Native individuals owning the company for the SBA 8(a) program.
+There is one nuanced difference between a Tribal Government and Native individuals owning a company in the SBA 8(a) program.

-Benefits of the SBA 8(a) Program for Tribes
+Benefits of the SBA 8(a) Program for Indian Tribes and Native Owned Businesses

 • Sole Source Contracts